 Much of what Ben says is pretty “out there,” and we are sure many of you would disagree with his opinions.

 But that is not the point here.

 We are looking at his website from a business point of view, and he is absolutely nailing it.

 Getting lots of content with shareable titles, as well as SEO driven keywords, will combine to increase viewership of the blog.

-It can also help to build an audience, which can further increase traffic.
+It can also help build an audience, further increasing traffic.

 The blog posts themselves could do with some work.